zerotier/docs/docs/sockets/tutorial.html.md

 ### Starting a node

-Starting a node is easy and if you provide no configuration it will generate a new `identity` automatically, but let's not worry about that yet:
+Starting a node is easy and if you don't provide a configuration ZeroTier will generate a new `identity` automatically, but don't worry about that yet:

 <Tabs
   defaultValue="c"